andremann/SKG-IF/docs/source/venues.rst

 Identifiers
 ----
 :Description: Identifier for the resource outside of the SKG.
-Allowed schemes are ISSN, EISSN, LISSN, ISBN, OpenDOAR ID, re3data.org ID, etc.
 :Type: List
 :Use: Optional, (0..1)

 Scheme
 ^^^^^^^^^^^
 :Description: The scheme for the external identifier.
-:Type: String
+:Type: String one of the following

+    * ISSN
+    * EISSN
+    * LISSN
+    * ISBN
+    * OpenDOAR
+    * re3data.org
+    * FAIRsharing
+    * doi
+    * handle

 :Use: Mandatory (1)

 Value